WHAT WE DO

 The GPC coordinates the development of policy, standards and operational tools relating to protection in humanitarian action, including practical guidance on how to establish and manage protection coordination mechanisms.

-The GPC’s work is guided by its 2016-2019 Strategic Framework which is structured around two key objectives:
+The GPC’s work is guided by its 2020-2024 Strategic Framework which is structured around four key actions:

 Support to field protection mechanisms is directly provided or channelled through the GPC Operations Cell.
 It provides the Global Cluster Coordinator with the capacity to follow critical inter-agency processes, contributes to policy and standard setting on protection issues and the prioritization of global support activities to field operations.
 The Operations Cell is also critical to the implementation and monitoring of the GPC Work-Plan, influencing planning as well as spearheading catalytic activities such as the GPC’s Community of Practice.
 It also engages with donors and mobilizes resources.